garethcheyne/React-Power-Portal-Proxy/README.md

 ## How it Works

-1. When you start the server, it will use Playwright to open Microsoft Edge
+1. When you start the server, it will use Playwright to open a browser window (Microsoft Edge or Chromium)
-2. It will navigate to the login page and authenticate with your credentials
+2. It will navigate to the login page where you need to enter your credentials
 3. After successful authentication, it captures the cookies and headers
+4. A success message appears letting you know that you can close the browser if desired
-4. Subsequent requests are proxied to the target application with the authenticated session
+5. Subsequent requests are proxied to the target application with the authenticated session
-5. The dashboard displays real-time information about API requests and responses
+6. The dashboard displays real-time information about API requests and responses

 ## Screenshots